How to get an Award from the Trust

 The Trustees will usually meet four times a year to consider applications, which must be made using the standard Grant Application Form which can be found at the end of that link.
 The quarterly meeting dates and closing dates for the submission of applications will normally be published on this website.

-The next trustees' meeting will be in March 2024 when further grant applications can be considered.
+The next trustees' meeting will be in February 2026 when new grant applications can be considered.
 However, we are happy for you to come and discuss your ideas for charitable activities with us before that date.
 Informal discussions held with some of the Trustees initially are likely to help develop a project and smooth its path to successful funding.

 All applications must clearly show a need which falls within the CIO's objects and set out clearly how the project will benefit the people of Pilton.
 To fulfil the requirements for a grant or loan you will have to clearly demonstrate the charitable purposes of you project and afterwards a short report (1 page) will be required to demonstrate the outcomes achieved, how the money was spent, repayment of any loan or profit made, the people who benefited and any lessons learnt.
 In particular cases a short presentation to the Trustees and/or to the community may be requested.
 This is essential for the trust to maintain its charitable status.
 We may also limit the number of awards possible for multiple applications by individuals for the same activity.